noCaptchaAi/hCaptchaSolverApi/readme.md

 ## How to use API? or How to solve captchas?

 **special notes**:
-* we expect users to have some programming knowledge as this is just not plug and play.
-This is not a UI based sofware interface but data receiver and transmitter API for anyone to use in client side code, server side code, GUI desktop or web apps, cli tools.
-This api needs some data from user end to solve the captcha's.
+* We expect users to have some programming knowledge, as this is just not plug and play.
+This is not a UI based software interface but data receiver and transmitter API for anyone to use in client side code, server side code, GUI desktop or web apps, CLI tools.
+This API needs some data from user end to solve the captcha's.
-* some troubleshooting and patience is required.
+* Some troubleshooting and patience is required.
-* please use our discord channel to connect and discuss
+* Please use our discord channel to connect and discuss
-* take some time to read docs here and in `/usage_examples` of this repo. most of them are updated.
+* Take some time to read the docs here and in /usage_examples of this repo.
+Most of them are updated.
 * `doc` folders are not updated
 ********
 0.0 not a step but this code runs in our mind if you ⭐ this repo <3